|

 Mountain

-from the lowland gorillas and other species.
-The mountain gorilla
+different from the lowland gorillas and other species.
+The

 If